Ranking Kenny Dalglish’s 11 signings back at Liverpool from worst to best

 The Sunderland academy graduate has received plenty of criticism, both for Liverpool and England, since he signed in 2011.

-But he’s a Champions League-winning captain of Liverpool FC.
+But he’s a Premier League and Champions League-winning captain of Liverpool FC.
 Enough said.

 1. Luis Suarez